adnanbarwaniwala/CBT-Voice-Agent/README.md

 - **Functionality**:
   - Receives the intervention from the Intervention Agent.
   - Adds empathetic validation, encouragement, and supportive feedback.
-  - Prompts user for reflection on their emotional state and intervention effectiveness.
+  - Prompts the user for reflection on their emotional state and intervention effectiveness.

 - **Output**:
   Delivers a supportive, empathetic, and complete audio response to the user.